Read This First

 Prompt 1: Some ideologues claim that if meaning is not transcendent and eternal, then we are just molecules, clashing in the universe, making all other meaning illusory.
 Comment on this move to reduce personal meaning to molecules.

-The central claim is this: The claim that a lack of transcendent, eternal meaning reduces all personal meaning to mere molecular interactions is a substantial philosophical assertion that involves several deep issues about the nature of meaning, the role of humans in the universe, and the relationship.
+In plain terms: The claim that a lack of transcendent, eternal meaning reduces all personal meaning to mere molecular interactions is a substantial philosophical assertion that involves several deep issues about the nature of meaning, the role of humans in the universe, and the relationship.

 1. Reductionism vs. Emergentism: Reductionism is the idea that complex systems can be understood entirely by the behavior of their more basic parts.